maksimryndin/stwo/contributing/primer.md

 The [`extend_evals`](crates/prover/src/core/pcs/prover.rs) calls [`interpolate_columns`](crates/prover/src/core/poly/circle/ops.rs) which in turn calls [`interpolate_with_twiddles`](crates/prover/src/core/poly/circle/evaluation.rs) of `CircleEvaluation`.
 And internally it calls backend's (in our case `SimdBackend`) [`interpolate`](crates/prover/src/core/backend/simd/circle.rs) method of `PolyOps` trait implementation.

+FFT as a divide and conquer algorithm, master theorem, Cooley-Tuckey, DFT, change of basis (Vandermonde matrix)

+NTT is a DFT over a finite field of prime size (DFT is defined over the complex numbers or complex field)

+Coefficient representation -- evaluation --> Value representation Value representation -- interpolation --> Coefficient representation

+We can evaluate with
+* solving a system of linear equations
+* lagrange interpolation
+* DFT

+The key idea behind DFT is to reuse calculations (compare with Karatsuba multiplication).

 Boundary (initial and final values) and transition (computation evolution over time) constraints